cliffeby/DuckpinV001/README.md

    -	Rotation
    -	Brightness
 -	GPIO pins
    -	Tell RPI which GPIO pins are active
    -	Assign duckpin pin value (1-10) to a GPIO pin value
 -	Crop Ranges to minimize the amount of processing for each image.
    - 	For each resolution
       -	Pin locations
       -	Reset arm and deadwood motion detection locations
 -	Ball monitoring
    -	I used Paint and Excel to create crop ranges.
 Framerate and resolution are linked by the piCamera module.
 Crop ranges are the pixel locations in format [x1,y1,x2,y2] where x and y are integers.
-If you change framerate or resolution, your crop ranges will need to reflect the new pixel dimensions.
+When you change framerate or resolution, the crop ranges will need to reflect the new pixel dimensions.
 Using an image at the desired resolution, I used the pixel location in Paint and entered it into an Excel spreadsheet that created my Python crop string.
-A big time saver when you move the camera and want to try different resolutions.
+A big time saver when you frequently move the camera and want to try different resolutions.
 -	Imports
    -	IoT credentials: Keep access credentials out of the repo
     -	Import modules for